REVELATION 21 - 22:5

 Is your focus there … more than down here, beloved?
 We believers need to be a heavenly minded people.
 The description here of our eternal home is given to encourage and help us to be so.

 If then you were raised with Christ, seek those things which are above, where Christ is, sitting at the right hand of God.
 Set your mind on things above, not on things on the earth.
 For you died, and your life is hidden with Christ in God.
 Colossians 3:1-3

-Chapter 22, continues with the description of the New Jerusalem.
-However, it now gives us something of the warmth and softness of our great bejeweled city.
+Chapter 22 continues with the description of New Jerusalem.
+However, now it gives us something of the warmth and softness of our great bejeweled city.
 We read: